Zenitram-Oriaj/FieldServiceRecord/README.md

 # FieldServiceRecord
-Xamarin Forms App for recording your field serive house to house activity
+Xamarin Forms App for recording your field service house to house activity